-Did you know that more than 40 million people in America alone move to a different location every year?
+Did you know that more than 9.8 percent of Americans move to a different location every year?
 Considering that statistic, it’s safe to assume that you will end up selling your house and moving to a new place at some time in the future.
 While you have the entire country to consider for possible locations to settle down, you shouldn’t forget to consider the best neighborhoods in Greensboro, NC.

 What’s so special about Greensboro, North Carolina, you ask?
 Greensboro is often known as Gate City and is full of very diverse neighborhoods for every budget and lifestyle.
 It is a city that is quickly growing and changing with so many things to do that you’ll never be bored.